-Although the rate of baby boys being mutilated in the U.S. today has decreased to nearly 50 percent (less than 30 percent on the West coast), around 80 percent of the current adult male population in the United States still suffers from this unspeakable torment, and they are not even aware of the source of their emotional pain.
+Although the rate of baby boys being mutilated in the U.S. today has decreased to nearly 50 percent (less than 20 percent in many Western states), around 80 percent of the current adult male population in the United States still suffers from this secret trauma, and they are not even aware of the source of their emotional pain.
 No wonder the U.S. military has had such a ready supply of angry men ready to inflict pain on people around the world ever since circumcision started in America, around WWI.

 Here is a link to all sorts of studies on the devastating psychological effects of genital mutilation.

 Again, the foreskin is the most sensitive part of a man’s body, containing as many as 70,000 erogenous nerve-endings.
 Not only is the foreskin itself extremely sensitive, it helps keep the head of the penis (which was intended to be a covered, internal organ like the clitoris) soft, moist and sensitive, rather than keratinized and calloused.

 Because of this, circumcised men have been robbed of up to 75 percent of their capacity for sexual sensation and are 4.5 times (450%) more likely to suffer from erectile dysfunction, according to the British Journal of Urology International.